Image Credit: via Nate Glubish’s Twitter.

-Glubish will be in Cold Lake and Bonnyville on Friday, Aug.
-30, before making a stop in St. Paul and Myrnam on the following Saturday.
+Glubish visited Cold Lake and Bonnyville on Friday evening before a stop in St. Paul Saturday morning.